 June 19, 2018

-At FortisBC, we are invested in our relationships with Indigenous communities every day, all year long.
-FortisBC infrastructure crosses 150 Indigenous traditional territory, we service 57 Indigenous reserve communities, and all FortisBC electric customers are located in the Okanagan and Ktunaxa Nation territories.
+We're invested in our relationships with Indigenous communities every day, all year long.
+Our infrastructure crosses 150 Indigenous traditional territory, we service 57 Indigenous reserve communities, and all FortisBC electric customers are located in the Okanagan and Ktunaxa Nation territories.
 In 2001, FortisBC developed the formal Statement of Indigenous Principles—with input, guidance and direction from several Indigenous leaders—that has been the cornerstone of the understanding, respect, open communication and trust that are key values in our relationships with Indigenous people.

 For National Indigenous Peoples Day 2018, we are highlighting just a few of the ways in which FortisBC celebrates our relationships with Indigenous communities in BC.

 Osoyoos Indian Band – Making homes more comfortable

 The Osoyoos Indian Band (OIB) is taking steps to make the homes on reserve land more energy efficient.
 Most band homes are typical of First Nation housing built between the 1960s and 1980s.
 During that time, houses in Indigenous communities were built without the consideration for energy efficiency that is normal with new construction.
 With FortisBC’s financial support, the band provided energy evaluations this spring for all homes on reserve, the results of which help to determine which homes could be retrofitted to make them more energy efficient.

 Following the evaluations, band-owned homes were retrofitted and assistance was provided to retrofit member-owned homes.
 FortisBC also provided rebates for insulation, air sealing, heat pumps and appliances.